kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-03-06-international-womens-day.md

 >
 >1936

-It details the variety of careers available in Victoria Australia in 1936, and provides advice on training and education, writing cover letters, and what the workforce is like.
+It details the variety of careers available in Victoria, Australia in 1936, and provides advice on training and education, writing cover letters, and what the workforce is like.
 Many of the jobs within have special sections or advice for women entering the workforce.
-I've tried to focus on the STEM portions of the book here, though there is a gnarly section detailing the different pay grades for male and female teachers.
+I've tried to focus on the STEM portions of the book here, though there is a gnarly section detailing the different pay grades for male and female teachers which I must regrettably omit as a result.

 I've also tried to minimise images and transcribe as much as possible - for photos of these sections, refer to the [Google Slide deck][1].

+#### Careers for Girls

 This special section is titled "Careers for Girls" - there are no STEM careers listed under the letter A on the overleaf, so I've highlighted the STEM careers available from B-Z here: